kindlyops/havengrc/README.md

     SELECT * from foo LIMIT 1;  # run arbitrary queries
     \q                          # disconnect

+We also have pgadmin4 running on http://localhost:8081.
+You can sign in using user1@havengrc.com/password.
+Once inside pgadmin4, you will need to add a server, the server hostname is 'db' and the credentials are postgres/postgres.

 ## Use REST client to interact with the API

 [Postman](https://www.getpostman.com/) is a free GUI REST client that makes exploration easy.
 Run postman, and import a couple of predefined requests from the collection at postman/ComplianceOps.postman\_collection.json.
 Then execute the POST and GET requests to see how the API behaves.